 Richard Western flatbed trailers

-This also came with load-sensing air brakes and air suspension.
-They both looked well looked after and good value.
+This also had load-sensing air brakes and air suspension.
+They both looked well looked after.

 2015 30ft £11,536